ajayendhiran/SocketStudy/README.md

 4. Networked Games: Online multiplayer games rely on socket programming to facilitate communication between game clients and servers.
 5. RPC mechanisms: which allow processes to execute code on a remote server, often use socket programming for communication.

+## Functions:
+socket(): Creates a new endpoint for communication.
+It returns a socket descriptor (a file descriptor in Unix) used in subsequent calls. bind(): Associates a socket with a specific local address (IP address and port number).
+This is primarily used by servers to "own" a port. listen(): Puts the server socket in a passive mode where it waits for incoming connection requests from clients.connect(): Used by a client to initiate a connection to a remote server's address and port. accept(): Used by a server to establish a connection with a client.
+It blocks until a connection arrives and then returns a new socket descriptor specifically for that connection. close() / closesocket(): Terminates the connection and releases the resources associated with the socket descriptor.

 ## Result:
 Thus the study of Socket Programming Completed Successfully